A Mere 12 Data Points per Year

 - Extra money in your pocket — month after month

 - 24/7 monitoring of your home’s energy demand

-- The future ability to monitor individual circuits — and even large appliances with the Vue Expansion Module
+- The ability to monitor individual circuits — and even large appliances with the Vue Expansion Module

 - No more nagging concerns about wasting money and energy

 - Comfort in knowing that your benefits also help the planet

 Emporia sees this confluence of interests as the ultimate win-win — and hopes you will as well.
 Please join us!